 Backpack Frame and Suspension

 The Zulu 55 has a brand new perimeter frame suspension system that replaces the criss-cross wire frame of the previous model.
-The new Zulu frame is has an adjustable length torso, so you can dial in a custom fit.
+The new Zulu frame has an adjustable length torso, so you can dial in a custom fit.
 It’s also ventilated with a mesh backing that flows seamlessly over the pre-curved hip belt and gently wraps around your waist.
 While the area behind the mesh is curved to enable airflow, it’s doesn’t intrude noticeably into the pack’s main compartment or interfere with packing.

 The perimeter steel wire is a 360 degree loop that terminates in the hip belt behind your hips for excellent load transfer.
 It flexes naturally when you walk and scramble, providing excellent torsional flex and stability.
 The bottom lumbar area at the base of the frame is covered with free-floating padding that adapts naturally to your body shape and doesn’t cause any unwanted pressure in this sensitive area.
 When the pack is loaded, the ventilated mesh wraps gently around your mid back and shoulders, so the pack is aligned with your torso and not pulling you backwards like some ventilated backpacks can.